ashleyboucher/hashicorp/terraform-getting-started.md

 }
 ```

-This code defines your infrastructure.
+This codes defines the infrastructure used for this demo.
 After pasting, you can save and exit the file.

 ## Initialize Terraform
 Next, you can initialize Terraform using the `init` command.
 This command downloads and installs the providers described in your Terraform configuration.